 Technology to the aid when farmer and agriculture ails: A note on the impact of fake pesticides and need for anti-counterfeit solutions for the Indian agro-chemical industry.

 Agriculture employs nearly 50% of the people in India.
 Presently, agricultural activities contribute to approximately 17% of the country’s GDP.
 According to UN Forecast, by 2030, India is likely to become the most populated nation globally.
 Thus, the demand for food grains and self-sufficiency will put increased pressure on the agricultural sector.
-Indian farmers will be expected to produce large scale yield with smaller farm holdings.
-But the current scenario of the quality and quantity of farm produce in India puts the nation on a weak footing and preparedness for the future.
+Indian farmers will be expected to produce large-scale yields with smaller farm holdings.
+However, the current scenario of the quality and quantity of farm produce in India puts the nation on a weak footing and preparedness for the future.

 • While the literacy rate amongst farmers is improving, we still have a long way to go.
 It becomes easier to dupe gullible, poor, and illiterate farmers.
 Counterfeiters prey on farmers’ lack of awareness and sell them fake pesticides.